 There are so many way to modify this recipe by changing up the ingredients that are mixed with the vegetables.
 Here are four ways to get you started:

-- Sweet Balsamic Roasted Carrots and Beets – Toss the vegetables with 2 tablespoons of balsamic vinegar and 2 tablespoons of brown sugar or honey.
+- Sweet Balsamic Roasted Carrots and Beets – Toss the vegetables with two tablespoons of balsamic vinegar and brown sugar or honey.
 This is a sweet, tangy flavor that goes so well with roasted vegetables.

-- Citrus Balsamic Roasted Carrots and Beets -Toss the vegetables with 2 tbsp balsamic vinegar, 2 tbsp of brown sugar and 2 tbsp of orange or lemon juice.
-Add some zest to the mixture if you have some on hand.
+- Citrus Balsamic Roasted Carrots and Beets – Use two tablespoons of balsamic vinegar, brown sugar and orange or lemon juice.
+Add some lemon zest to the mixture if you have some on hand.
 This produces a completely different flavor by adding just one additional ingredient.

-- Honey Orange Roasted Carrots and Beets – Toss the vegetables with 2 tbsp of balsamic vinegar, 2 tbsp of honey and 2 tbs of orange juice.
+- Honey Orange Roasted Carrots and Beets – Toss the vegetables with two tablespoons of balsamic vinegar, honey and orange juice.

-- Herb Roasted Carrots and Beets – Toss the carrots with 2 tbsp of olive oil, 1 tbsp crushed garlic, 1 tbsp of herbs de provence.
+- Herb Roasted Carrots and Beets – Toss the carrots with two tablespoons of olive oil, crushed garlic, and Herbs de Provence.

 Let me know how you like this recipe, and pin it to your boards for future reference.
 It is great for a fast evening meal.